AgriVision-AGRIAI/AgriVision/App/agrivision/README.md

     flutter pub get
     ```

-3. Configure API base URL:
-    *   Open `lib/services/api.service.dart` (or your endpoint helper) and update the base host address to target your running Backend API server.

-4. Compile and execute the app:
+3. Compile and execute the app:
     ```bash
     # Run on active device
     flutter run